Qarik-Group/interns-summer-2019/shield-blogs/introducing_etcd_plugin/Introducing_etcd_plugin.md

 2. `go get github.com/shieldproject/shield`.
 Just make sure your GOPATH is set correctly.
 This can be a huge pain otherwise.
 3. Docker compose recipe for this release will be soon available.
 Details will be updated here.

 We hope that you'll have fun experimenting with the etcd plugin.
-Let us know how this goes.
+Let us know how this goes via [https://shieldproject.io/community/]().